-Alexandria Community School Corp. serves an estimated population of 8,412.
-At 86% and 84% of national averages, respectively, the corporation's median household and per capita effective buying incomes are adequate in our view.
-The corporation's total \$459.5 million gross assessed value (AV) in 2018 is adequate, in our view, at \$54,627 per capita.
-Net AV declined by a total of 1.6% since 2016 to \$308.7 million in 2018.
-Roughly 30.4% of net AV comes from the 10 largest taxpayers, representing a moderately concentrated tax base in our opinion.
+Union-North United School Corp serves an estimated population of 7,957.
+At 95% we consider the corporation's median household effective buying incomes at a level that we view as strong, but only adequate on a per capita basis at 83% of national average.
+The corporation's total \$455 million gross AV in 2018 is strong, in our view, at \$57,235 per capita.
+Roughly 10.0% of net AV comes from the 10 largest taxpayers, representing a very diverse tax base in our opinion.

-The rural school corporation is located in Madison County in north central Indiana and comprises the city of Alexandria, the town of Orestes, and Monroe Township.
-The school corporation is located approximately 55 miles northeast of Indianapolis and 75 miles southwest of Fort Wayne.
-The school corporation contains a significant amount of agricultural land, and as a result of an ongoing state-wide reassessment of agricultural values, the school corporation's AV as declined slightly overall in recent years.
+The school corporation is located across St. Joseph and Marshall counties in north central Indiana.
+The primarily residential school corporation is located approximately 10 miles south of South Bend, 120 miles north of Indianapolis, and 75 miles southeast of Chicago.
+While the local economy is primarily residential, it contains a portion of agricultural property as well.
+As the result of a state-wide reassessment of agricultural values, the school corporation's AV has declined slightly in recent years.
 Management expects overall stable AV over the next several years as a result of ongoing development, which is expected to offset any additional losses as a result of the agricultural reassessment, which we view as likely.
-The top taxpayers include a food processing and distribution business (11.64% of AV) and an ethanol producer (9.94% of AV).
-While the overall tax base is at a level that we consider moderately concentrated, we recognize that its top taxpayers and overall economy have remained relatively stable in recent years, which we expect to continue.